QUT-Motorsport/QUTMS_catkin_ws/README.md

 The generated .so file will appear in this build folder.
 Hence our world file, when specifying the .so file, must at least have `build/xxx.so` in front to complete a relative pathing.

+### Nodes
+All the nodes used in this simulation are placed under the `nodes/` folder.

+Edit the file.cc and CMakeLists accordingly.
+To compile, go to `~/catkin_ws/` and run `catkin_make`.
+This should generate a file.so in `~/catkin_ws/devel/lib/{package name}/file.so`

+Run this file.so in another terminal once the simulation is fired and running, and you should be able to control the robot.

 ### Using Gazebo
 Given a correct ROS installation, there should be a `.gazebo/` folder under root, i.e.:
 ```~/.gazebo/```